SamyAb-Ed/Netflix-Clone-2025/movie-app-clone/README.md

-# Movie App Clone
+# Netflix Clone 2025

-A modern movie streaming application built with React, featuring a Netflix-like interface for browsing and discovering movies and TV shows.
+A modern Netflix-inspired streaming application built with React, featuring a sleek interface for browsing and discovering movies and TV shows.

 ## Features